ANL-CEEESA/Domain-informed-Models-for-Degradation-and-Prognostics-in-Hydro-Components/README.md

 ## Acknowledgments

 * This material is based upon work supported by the U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy (EERE), specifically the **Water Power Technology Office (WPTO)**, under hydro power lab call project "A New Generation of Domain-Informed Models for Degradation and Prognostics in Hydro-Components: Co-Developing an Open Source Tool by Harnessing HRI Data, Industry Records and Physical Models".

-## Citing

-If you use this tool in your research (instances, models or algorithms), we kindly request that you cite the package as follows:

-* Ayush Mohanty, Shijia Zhao, Feng Qiu, and Murat Yildirim. **“TBD1”**, submitted to IEEE Transactions on TBD2, 2024

 ## License